Every resident and worker on this wealthy island community is being tested for coronavirus antibodies

-All residents and employees of an affluent, private Florida island community are being supplied tests to determine if they have been exposed to the novel coronavirus and developed antibodies to the infection.
+All residents and employees of an affluent private Florida island community are being given tests to determine whether they have been exposed to the coronavirus and developed antibodies to it.

-Everyone living and working on Fisher Island, off Miami Beach, is in the process of being tested for the antibodies through serological tests, according to a statement from the community.
+Everyone living and working on Fisher Island, off Miami Beach, is being tested for the antibodies through serological tests, according to a statement from the community.

 "Fisher Island is funding the cost of the testing," which was procured from the University of Miami Health System, the statement said.